 Tablet Weaving and Ply-Splitting Books, Tools & Kits

-Click on the following to go directly to some of my ply-split rugs, wall hangings, and a mobius strip; baskets; hats; mats; jewelry and scarves.
+Click on the following to go directly to some of my ply-split rugs and wall hangings; baskets; hats; mats; jewelry and scarves.

 Learn the techniques of ply-splitting with my books How to Make Ply-Split Braids & Bands and How to Make Ply-Split Baskets, and with my Kits for Ply-Split Braids and Ornaments and Kits for Ply-Split Baskets.

-Ply-Split Rugs, Wall Hangings, and a Mobius Strip by Linda Hendrickson
+Ply-Split Rugs and Wall Hangings by Linda Hendrickson

 The 12 baskets from How to Make Ply-Split Baskets by Linda Hendrickson.
 All cords made from paper ribbon.